-Yes, if a person has some innate talent, the desire to grow, a steely-eyed ability to look himself or herself in the mirror and see the truth, the opportunity to practice leadership skills that stretch them to the max, and spot-on training that uncovers their unique gifts and how to deploy them.
+Yes – if a person has some innate talent, the desire to grow, a steely-eyed ability to look in the mirror and see the truth, the opportunity to practice leadership skills, and spot-on training that uncovers their unique gifts and how to deploy them.

-No, if a person is a mediocre talent, is unwilling or unable to be self-reflective, lacks the guts and the drive to do whatever it takes, has little opportunity to use newly learned skills on the job, and doesn’t receive training in the blocking and tackling of leadership and in discovering their unique leadership style.
+No – if a person is a mediocre talent, is unwilling or unable to be self-reflective, lacks the guts and the drive to do whatever it takes, has little opportunity to use newly learned skills on the job, and doesn’t receive training in discovering their unique leadership style.

-Criteria for the special projects vary, but typically include parameters such as:
+Criteria for these action items vary, but typically include parameters such as:

 - Requires the use of leadership skills that are a “stretch” for that individual

 - Makes a significant and important contribution to the organization—not an artificial exercise or “make work”

 - Involves implementation, in addition to design and planning

 - Demonstrates people skills and the ability to build a team

 - Demonstrates the ability to win executive support

 - Involves making compelling and persuasive presentations to gain support for and implement the project